James A. Hill

 From July 1965 to August 1966, he served as deputy commander for operations, 1502d Air Transport Wing (redesignated the 61st Military Airlift Wing) at Hickam Air Force Base, Hawaii.

 In September 1966 Hill was assigned to Headquarters Military Airlift Command at Scott Air Force Base, Illinois as the director of current operations and later as assistant deputy chief of staff for operations.
 In July 1968 he was reassigned to Travis Air Force Base as the commander, 60th Military Airlift Wing.
 In March 1970 he returned to Headquarters Military Airlift Command as deputy chief of staff for operations.

 Hill returned to the Pentagon in March 1971 as deputy director of programs.
 He became the director in December 1971; was assigned as assistant deputy chief of staff, programs and resources in May 1974; and assigned duties as deputy chief of staff, programs and resources in July 1974.
 In June 1977 Hill became commander in chief, Pacific Air Forces, Hickam Air Force Base.

 Hill assumed duties as vice chief of staff on July 1, 1978, and was promoted to the grade of general on July 10, 1978.
 He retired from the United States Air Force on February 29, 1980.

-He died on October 1, 2010, after a long battle with myelodysplastic syndrome.
+He died on October 1, 2010, after suffering from myelodysplastic syndrome fir a long time.

 He was rated a command pilot.
 His military decorations and awards include the Defense Distinguished Service Medal, the Air Force Distinguished Service Medal with oak leaf cluster, the Legion of Merit with oak leaf cluster, the Distinguished Flying Cross with oak leaf cluster, the Air Medal with four oak leaf clusters, and the Air Force Commendation Medal with three oak leaf clusters.